Find out the latest indie author news. For FREE.

 Adult; General Fiction (including literary and historical); (Market)

-Before the supermarket boom, there were corner markets that predominated neighborhoods where most people did their grocery shopping.
-These corner markets sold all of your food staples and much, much more.
-They were convenient, hospitable, and served as a neighborhood junction for the exchange of ideas, beliefs and gossip in much the same way as barbershops and beauty salons still do today.
-It was typical for owners of these neighborhood markets to live in the neighborhood if not above the store itself.
-They were part of the community and often took an active interest in what best served its needs.
-The Family Stone is set in the memory of these institutions long gone from most of the American economic landscape.
+Before the supermarket boom, corner markets dominated neighborhoods where most people did their grocery shopping.
+These corner markets sold all of your staples.
+They were hospitable and served as a junction to exchange ideas, beliefs, and gossip in much the same way as barbershops and beauty salons still do today.
+The Family Stone is set in the memory of these institutions long gone from most American economic landscapes.

 Plot/Idea: 8 out of 10